It's okay to be Takei!

 - Getting Crap Past the Radar: Invoked by Takei by lending his name as an Unusual Euphemism to teachers in Tennessee to get around the state's "Don't Say Gay" bill.
 (Which, since it was his own name he used as a substitute, certainly didn't hurt from a self-promotion standpoint.)

 - Informed Ability: At first.
-His famous "shirtless fencer" scene from Star Trek was originally meant to be done with a japanese sword, but Takei, a big fan of old swashbuckling films of the Errol Flynn type, told them he was a skilled fencer to get to use a fencing sword instead.
+His famous "shirtless fencer" scene from Star Trek was originally meant to be done with a Japanese sword, but Takei (in addition to wanting to avoid Asian stereotypes) was a big fan of old swashbuckling films of the Errol Flynn type, so he told them he was a skilled fencer to get to use a fencing sword instead.
 After it was agreed, he immediately took up a fencing class to pull off a good showing.

 My name is George Ta-kay